stolostron/rhacm-docs/manage_cluster/intro.md

 # Managing your clusters with Red Hat Advanced Cluster Management for Kubernetes

-Learn how to create, import, and manage clusters across cloud providers by using both the Red Hat Advanced Cluster Management for Kubernetes console and the CLI.
+Learn how to create, import, and manage clusters across cloud providers by using both the Red Hat Advanced Cluster Management for Kubernetes console.
 {:shortdesc}

 Learn how to manage clusters across cloud providers in the following topics: